oras-project/oras/docs/proposals/error-handling-guideline.md

 ```
 $ oras attach --artifact-type sbom/example localhost:5000/sample/images:foobar
-Error: failed to attach a file.
-No file provided in the command.
+Error: no file or annotation provided in the command
 Usage: oras attach [flags] --artifact-type=<type> <name>{:<tag>|@<digest>} <file>[:<type>] [...]
-To attach files to an existing artifact, try "oras attach --artifact-type sbom/example localhost:5000/sample/images:foobar sample.json".
+To attach to an existing artifact, please provide files via argument or annotations via flag.
 Run "oras attach -h" for more options and examples
 ```

 #### Example 7: When pushing files, if the annotation file doesn't match the required format